Now candidate profiles are out, it's time to do your research

 The Adopt a Drain programme is an initiative that aims to educate and empower schools and urban residents to protect local waterways by reducing stormwater pollution.

-The programme is launched in Dunedin alongside the Dunedin City Council later this year, with plans to expand to other urban areas throughout Otago.
-At the end of an Adopt a Drain session, an ORC metal fish will be installed on a chosen drain, signifying it has been ‘adopted’ by a school, community group, or household.
+Adopt a Drain has two key parts: a schools programme, which is already underway throughout Otago, and a community programme, launching this spring in Dunedin in collaboration with Dunedin City Council.
+At the end of each Adopt a Drain session, an ORC metal fish is installed on a chosen stormwater drain, signifying it has been ‘adopted’ by a school, community group, neighbourhood or household.

 Stormwater isn’t pure rainwater.
 As it flows over the ground and paved areas towards a drain, it picks up pollutants.
 Whatever goes down a storm drain, whether poured in intentionally or washed down with rainwater, enters our waterways untreated.
 Understanding how stormwater networks function and how to stop pollutants such as car oil, soap suds, solvents and fertilisers from entering a storm drain is important for everyone.
 Remember: only drain rain.